phipi89/wattabout/README.md

 list_assets()
 transport.flight?
 ```

+For an interactive web app based on WattAbout, check out [WattAbout-web](https://github.com/phipi89/wattabout-web) on GitHub, or [open WattAbout](https://phipi.ch/wattabout/) directly in your browser.

 This is not a tool for a proper lifecycle study.
 The built-in numbers are ai-generated prototype estimates.
 The longer explanation, model assumptions, and API reference live in [the design notes](docs/design.md).